KDAB/cxx-qt/book/src/concepts/build_systems.md

   * [CMake Integration](../getting-started/5-cmake-integration.md)
   * [Cargo Integration](../getting-started/6-cargo-executable.md)

-CXX-Qt could work with any C++ build system so long as the `QMAKE` and `CXXQT_EXPORT_DIR` environment variables are set before calling Cargo, as documented in [CMake integration](../getting-started/5-cmake-integration.md).
+CXX-Qt could work with any C++ build system so long as the `QMAKE` and `GENERATED_HEADER_DIR` environment variables are set before calling Cargo, as documented in [CMake integration](../getting-started/5-cmake-integration.md).
 However, using C++ build systems besides CMake with CXX-Qt is untested.